Program Length: 15 months

 Tip: Reading course descriptions is a great way to help you decide if a degree is right for you.

-statistical analysis as related to business information, including profit and inventory analysis.
+This course introduces mathematical and statistical analysis as related to business information, including profit and inventory analysis.
 Theory, tools, and techniques involved with information systems as used by management are introduced.
 Other topics include research design, data collection and organization, sampling, inferential statistical methods, and results interpretation.
-(Prerequisite: MAT220 or equivalent within the last five years, or with consent of the dean)
+(Prerequisite: MAT220 or equivalent within the last five years, or with consent of the Dean)

 Financial Accounting for Management